Our Ref: CIV1689 OF 2011.

 "The inherent jurisdiction of the court to stay an action as vexatious is to be exercised only when the action is clearly without foundation and when to allow it to proceed would impose a hardship upon the defendants which may be avoided without risk of injustice to the plaintiff.
 The principle, in general paramount, that a claim honestly made by a suitor for judicial relief must be investigated and decided in the manner appointed, must be observed.
 A litigant is entitled to submit for determination according to the due course of procedure a claim which he believes he can establish, although its foundation may in fact be slender."

-f) If you think, I am a vexatious litigant, I would have to pass the test of vexatiousness in the case of Attorney General v Wentworth (1988) 14 NSWLR 481), where Roden J formulated the following tests for the determination of whether or not proceedings are vexatious (at 491):
+f) If you think, I am a vexatious litigant, I would have to pass the test of vexatiousness in the case of Attorney General v Wentworth (1988) 14 NSWLR 481), where Roden J formulated the following tests for the determination of whether or not proceedings are vexatious (at 491): "It seems then that litigation may properly be regarded as vexatious for present purposes on either objective or subjective grounds.
+I believe that the test may be expressed in the following terms:

 (i) Proceedings are vexatious if they are instituted with the intention of annoying or embarrassing the person against whom they are brought.